ddebowczyk/ddebowczyk.github.io/_posts/2013-11-04-gosu-java-interop.md

 - java-api - Java SDK (1.7 in my case)
 - java-consumer, gosu-provider - Gosu SDK

-> *WARNING:* I've been experiencing problems with IntelliJ Idea 12.1.6 while trying to make it run Try your luck with IJ 12.1.4.
+> **WARNING:** I've been experiencing problems with IntelliJ Idea 12.1.6 while trying to make it run.
+Try your luck with IJ 12.1.4.
 This is what I used for this example.

 # Code